mkzzn/contented/README.md

 would be immediately useful to the goal of the project.

-## Setup
+##Setup

+###PostgreSQL
 Contented is setup and tested to use a PostgreSQL database.
-Here's how to set it up on a POSIX-like system:
+To set it up on a POSIX-like system go to a BASH shell and enter the following:

 **login as the postgres user**
 _su - postgresql_